bespoyasov/refactor-like-a-superhero/manuscript-en/12-error-handling.md

 - A thrown error can crash the app at the run time if it isn't handled.
 - Yet there are no tools in the language that _force us_ to handle the potential errors, so it's easy to forget or skip handling them.
 - There's almost no syntactic difference between errors and panics in the code, which makes it hard to separate them from each other.
-- At the same time, using panics in the domain code is a smell, because domain errors aren't panics, they are expected.
+- At the same time, using panics in the domain code is a smell because domain errors aren't panics; we expect them.
 - Checking for all potential errors is possible, but it looks ugly because of `instanceof`.
-- The use of `instanceof` can be avoided with error subclasses for each “application layer”, but this makes the error model more complex.
+- We can avoid the use of `instanceof` with error subclasses for each “application layer,” but this makes the error model more complex.
 - Function signatures don't tell us that the functions may throw an error; we can only learn about the errors from the source code.
 - It isn't clear _who_ should handle a thrown error.
-Relying on “conventions” isn't safe, because there are no tools in the language to enforce conventions.
+Relying on “conventions” isn't safe because there are no tools in the language to enforce conventions.
-- There are no explicit rules of when and how to wrap “low-level” code (`fetch`, Browser API, etc.) in `try-catch`.
+- There are no explicit rules for wrapping “low-level” code (`fetch`, Browser API, etc.) in `try-catch`.
 - Performance may suffer because each `Error` object collects stack and other information.

 If a project can use _only_ panics, that's probably the maximum we can do.
 In a good way, we should avoid using panics in business logic.
 But if there are some constraints in the project that force us to do so, it makes sense to make the error handling look roughly like this.

 However, there are other ways to handle errors besides throwing panics.
-If we examine the project and see in the code something that resembles _result containers_, the `getUser` function can be improved further.
+If we examine the project and see something that resembles _result containers_ in the code, we can improve the `getUser` function further.

 ## Result Containers

 As we mentioned before, some errors are expected.
 For example, we can expect the API to return “404” in response to a request for a non-existing page.
 This situation is non-standard, but we know how to handle it.

-To handle expected errors, it might be convenient to use _result containers_.
-A container is a type that lives in one of two states: it either contains the data—the result of a successful operation, or it contains the occurred error.
+It might be convenient to use _result containers_ to handle expected errors.
+A container is a type that lives in one of two states: either the result of a successful operation or the occurred error.

 ```ts
 // The container is a “box” that can be in 1 of 2 states: